 What is it?

 SmartWorm is a world-first app to enable farmers conduct targeted selective worm treatment (TST) based on an advanced algorithm.
 This enables a sheep farmer to reduce their use of wormers by 40% without any loss of animal performance.
 This is achieved by identifying in real time which animals would or would not benefit from a wormer treatment.

-The algorithm calculates a lambs potential growth rate based on a number of factors (liveweight gain, rainfall, temperature, pasture availability and pasture quality) and gives them an individual target.
+The algorithm calculates a lambs potential growth rate based on a number of weight, physiological and environmental (pasture, weather) factors and gives them an individual target.
 If they are not reaching this target, it recommends treating the animal.